 The VAEEC membership also reappointed 3 of our board members and voted on two new members to expand the board to 13.
 You can see all of our board members here.

-After my remarks, Hayes Framme, from the office of Governor McAuliffe, Photo May 26-2gave an update on the 2016 General Assembly session and the work of the Governor’s Executive Committee on Energy Efficiency (GEC).
+After my remarks, Hayes Framme, from the office of Governor McAuliffe, gave an update on the 2016 General Assembly session and the work of the Governor’s Executive Committee on Energy Efficiency (GEC).
 Hayes told the crowded room about SB 395 and HB 1053, which were bills the Governor initiated.
 The final outcome for these bills, which wasn’t the initially hoped for outcome (as detailed here), directed the State Corporation Commission to open a public comment period in order to draft a response on the feasibility of developing protocols to verify savings of utility programs.
 The VAEEC supported these bills during session and our full comments to the SCC can be found here.

 Hayes also discussed the GEC itself, for which we have a dedicated page on our website as we are a partner of the state energy office in providing support to the GEC’s work.